DanielBMarkham/Info-Ops/manuscript/chapter24.md

 If you're writing a program to manage stock portfolios, you're helping your Actors operate in a Complex Domain.

 You can't write any software for chaotic systems.
 People are receiving information they can't process or understand.
 There's certainly nothing you could do to help folks in a place like this.
-"Use the Force, Luke" is as good advice as any.
+"Use the Force, Luke," is as good advice as any.

 Even if the Target System you're creating or changing is a formal system, if it exists in a chaotic environment, or if it's built assuming the environment is one way when it's another, it's not going to be useful.